 This treat features two Golden Oreo cookies filled with maple-flavored creme.
 The catch?
 You’ll have to wait until August to get your hands on them.

-Everybody scream — Halloween Oreos are coming back.
+Halloween Oreos are a scream.
 These festive snacks come with bright orange creme.